Gaoyuan-Li/multimodulon/docs/visualization.rst

    - Gene labels shown if show_gene_names=True (no limit for species-specific genes)
    - When show_gene_names=True, only species-specific genes are labeled
    - Shared genes across all species are printed to console instead
+   - Enhanced text positioning with 3% initial offset and stronger repulsion for crowded subplots
+   - Fallback alternating pattern positioning if adjustText fails

 Batch Processing Core Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~